 Physical blindness can handicap a person.
 Other kinds of blindness, however, wreak greater havoc.
 The confusion -- even terror -- reigning across the globe today is evidence of a spiritually blind world.
 Zephaniah foretold of sinners who would "walk like blind men," vainly groping and stumbling along (1:17).

-Within a short time Duroc began showing some leadership gifts.
+Within a short time, Duroc began showing some leadership gifts.
 He played a role in planting a new church on the other side of Port-au-Prince in a suburb called Martissant.
 He began praying about a call to preach.
-By 1960 Duroc was certain of God's call to the ministry, so he enrolled in Haiti's Nazarene Bible Institute in the foothills above Port-au-Prince.
+By 1960 Duroc was sure of God's call to the ministry, so he enrolled in Haiti's Nazarene Bible Institute in the foothills above Port-au-Prince.

 Sounds like a terrific, successful life, doesn't it?
 It is.
 There's just one sour note in it.
-Like the apostle Paul, Rev. Placide had his "thorn in the flesh" (2 Corinthians 12:7, KJV).
+Like the apostle Paul, Rev. Placide had his "thorn in my flesh" (2 Corinthians 12:7).
 Through years of successful evangelism, church planting, and district leadership Rev. Placide was slowly going blind.
 Finally, at the apex of his career, total darkness closed in on him.